PythonCoderUnicorn/rtweet-tutorial/README.md

 - [the RLadies meetup description](https://www.meetup.com/rladies-coventry/events/282268890/?rv=me1&_xtd=gatlbWFpbF9jbGlja9oAJGNhZTNiMGNkLTk0Y2UtNDM2Yy1iOTJkLWQwNjI3ODI1YTEwOA&_af=event&_af_eid=282268890)
 - the Twitter datasets have been removed on Jan 27, 2022.

+The link to my rtweet guide is [here](https://rtweetguide.netlify.app) which was the `learnr` file documentation/

 ## Quick rtweet guide